Everything about Pre-existing Conditions in Health Insurance

 What is a Pre-existing disease?

-So, imagine your doctor wrote you a prescription for asthma medication, and you buy insurance one year later.
-Your health condition – that is, asthma – is a pre-existing condition.
+So, imagine your doctor diagnoses you with asthma, and wrote you a prescription for asthma medication, and you buy insurance one year later.
+Then, your health condition – that is, asthma – is a pre-existing condition.

 Why is it important to Declare Pre-existing disease?